t-guan/Portfolio/resume.md

 				<li>Collaborated with Machinists to ensure feasibility and robustness of designs.</li>
 				<li>Performed Finite Element Analysis on designed parts to analyze and prevent operating failures, specifically stress, strain, and vibrations.</li>
 				<li>Performed time-to-failure tests on hardware and built simulations to validate results.</li>
+				<li>Assisted in designing and programming of a lubricant application machine using a Unitronics PLC Controller</li>
+				<li>Performed data analysis on a PLC-controller air compressor to determine response rate and tune</li>
 				</ul>
 			</dd>
 		</dl>